tecnobabble/nessus_win_cred_test/README.md

 # Nessus Credentialed Readiness Check

 This Powershell script is designed to be run on a supported (by Microsoft) Windows host.
-It checks for the most common issues that will prevent successful credentialed scans by Nessus.
+It checks for the most common issues that may prevent successful credentialed scans by Nessus.

 ## Notes
 * This should be run with administrative privileges in the x64 Powershell console/construct.
 * The [PowerShell Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1) may have to be changed to allow the script to run
 * No changes are made to the target system.
 Review the output and manually make any changes required.
 * You must pass the usernames of the account(s) authorized to run the Nessus check in order to run the assessment.
+    * If a user/group is nested, pass the top level group expected to be on the target system.
 * This script may not identify all issues that prevent successful credentialed scans, but highlights the most common ones.
 If you have suggestions for additional checks, please log an issue.
 * This script may identify settings that do not need to be adjusted due to other system configurations.
 Where known, these details are called out in the notes of the check; please review them carefully.